cog-imperial/GPdoemd/README.md

 ```

 ##### Installing GPdoemd
-To install GPdoemd, first install all required packages.
-They are listed above and in the file requirements.txt.
-Then run the following
+First install all required packages.
+They are listed above and in the file [requirements.txt](https://github.com/cog-imperial/GPdoemd/blob/master/requirements.txt).
+To install GPdoemd, run the following in the virtual environment
 ```
 pip install git+https://github.com/cog-imperial/GPdoemd
 ```